 Motorcyclists must obey all of the rules of the road in the State of Connecticut.
 That being said, motorcycle riders must be aware of a few additional things.
 To start, motorcyclists should know that lane splitting (when a biker rides on the line between two cars) is illegal.
 Next, you should know that more than two motorcycles cannot occupy a single lane.
 Lastly, Connecticut does not restrict the age of passengers on a motorcycle.

-Motorcycles are both fun and fuel efficient vehicles, which are two big reasons why they are growing in popularity.
+Motorcycles are both fun and fuel-efficient vehicles, which are two big reasons why they are growing in popularity.
 If you own a motorcycle, be sure to maintain it so that all of its equipment functions properly.
 When on the road, always obey your local traffic laws, which will greatly reduce your chances of having an accident.
-For further information please review the State of Connecticut's Motorcycle Operator Manual by visiting http://www.ct.gov/dmv/lib/dmv/20/29/cycman.pdf.
+For further information please review the State of Connecticut's Motorcycle Operator Manual.

 Even with great safety precautions, the unfortunate truth is that motorcycle accidents occur every day.
 If you or someone you love was injured in a Connecticut motorcycle accident, it is very important for you to know if you have a case.
-You can take the quiz below to find out now, or you can consult with our Connecticut motorcycle accident attorneys.
-Call our team today at 888-244-5480 to receive expert legal advice for free.
-Let our team take care of you.
+Contact us to consult with our Connecticut motorcycle accident attorneys.
+Let us take care of you.

 Posted Feb 21, 2022 at 03:12:33